-All appliances and gas taps have a gas dispersal hole nearby.
+All appliances and gas taps have a gas dispersal hole within the same compartment.
 It is essential that these are not blocked or made ineffective.

 Petrol/Diesel Fumes

 The fitting of a tail pipe to your exhaust will reduce the possibility of fumes entering your caravan through the front fixed ventilation points.